nsubrahm/launcher/README.md

 ### Quick start

 1. The application expects raw data at the `/data` endpoint via a HTTP `POST` call.
 For details on developing a REST API client application conforming to the payload, see [payload documentation](./docs/payload.md).
+You can test with a [REST client simulator](https://github.com/nsubrahm/simulators/tree/main/rest).

 2. To generate alerts on parameters of the payload, the limits of the parameters should be configured.
 For details on developing a REST API client conforming to payload, see [limits documentation](./docs/limits.md).
 If limits are not configured, then no alerts will be generated.
 However, the application can be still used.